Living Positively in Angola

 Linking Mothers and Couples to HIV Testing and Care

-Shortly after the delivery of her second child, Manuela dos Santos learned she was HIV positive.
-Fearing how her family and friends would react to her diagnosis, she managed to keep her status a secret for weeks.
+Shortly after the birth of her second child, Manuela dos Santos learned that she was HIV positive.
+Fearing how her family and friends might react to her diagnosis, she kept her status a secret for weeks.
 Fortunately, her child was born HIV negative, but Manuela’s health quickly deteriorated.
 At just 25 years old, she was losing weight, sleep, and the ability to care for her newborn child.

-Eventually, Manuela’s illness was impossible to hide – she had developed AIDS.
-Finally, she broke down in tears to her sisters and brother in-law, who, to her surprise, offered support and care.
-They accompanied her to Hospital Esperanza for treatment, though her future seemed uncertain.
-The first few weeks on antiretroviral treatment were difficult but she thought of her two children and persisted.
+Eventually, Manuela developed AIDS and her illness became impossible to hide.
+She broke down in tears to her sisters and brother-in-law, who, to her surprise, offered support and care.
+They accompanied her to Hospital Esperanza for treatment.
+The first few weeks on outpatient antiretroviral treatment were difficult, but she thought of her two children and persisted.

-Today, 10 years later, Manuela shares her story with people who struggle to cope with a positive diagnosis.
-After years of adherence to antiretroviral treatment, she has had an undetectable viral load for 6 years, is in a serodiscordant or mixed-status relationship in which her partner remains HIV negative.
+Today, 10 years later, Manuela shares her story with people who struggle to cope with an HIV positive diagnosis.
+After years of adherence to antiretroviral treatment, she has had an undetectable viral load for 6 years, and her partner remains HIV negative.

 The HFA Project trains and supports 16 PAFs like Manuela across seven health facilities in Luanda, which strengthens Angola’s capacity to deliver high-quality care and treatment for HIV and AIDS.
-The HIV & AIDS portfolio of HFA, led by Population Services International and implemented by Management Sciences for Health, is piloting a continuum of care model that will increase the number of people receiving testing, counseling, and treatment for HIV.
+The HIV & AIDS portfolio of HFA, led by Population Services International and implemented by MSH, is piloting a continuum of care model that will increase the number of people receiving testing, counseling, and treatment for HIV.

-PAFs are part of the project’s innovative approach, involving a team of advocates and educators, who extend the reach of the health system into communities.
+PAFs are part of the project’s innovative approach, which involves a team of advocates and educators who extend the reach of the health system into communities.
 Facilitators like Manuela help people stay on treatment and live positively, as well as identify new people living with HIV.

-Thanks to the work of PAFs and their coordination with HFA-supported community counselors, Angola has begun to see a dramatic increase in the identification of HIV-positive individuals and in linking them to care and treatment - a significant challenge to reaching the 90-90-90 goals.
-Between January and March 2018, PAFs contributed to the project's success in reaching more than 17,700 people with HIV testing services, identifying over 1,500 new HIV positive cases, and initiating nearly 1,000 newly identified cases on antiretroviral treatment.
+Thanks to the work of PAFs and their coordination with HFA-supported community counselors, Angola has begun to see a dramatic increase in the identification of HIV-positive individuals and in linking them to care and treatment—significant progress toward reaching the 90-90-90 goals.
+Between January and March 2018, PAFs contributed to the project's success in reaching more than 17,700 people with HIV testing services; identifying more than 1,500 new HIV-positive cases; and initiating nearly 1,000 newly identified cases on antiretroviral treatment.

-Happily expecting her second child, Manuela counsels pregnant women to protect their children from the virus by learning their status as early as possible in order to begin treatment immediately if they test positive.
-Investment in training and support of Manuela and other PAFs is building an important bridge from the health system to Angolans living with HIV.
+Happily expecting her third child, Manuela counsels pregnant women to protect their children from the virus by learning their status as early as possible and beginning treatment immediately if they test positive.
+Investment in training and support of Manuela and other PAFs is building an important support system for Angolans living with HIV.